Fannon/mobo/examples/init/form/SCHEMA.md

             "type": "boolean",
             "description": "If true, this will create a link in display mode, but the data will not receive the appended [[]]"
         },
+        "smw_overwriteDisplay": {
+            "type": "string",
+            "description": "Overwrites only the display value of the current field" },
         "smw_overwriteData": {
             "type": "string",
             "description": "Overwrites the final #set or #subobject value of the field.
 This will also overwrite smw_overwriteOutput."
-        },
-        "smw_outputLink": {
-            "type": "boolean",
-            "description": "Force the overwritten output to be a wiki link", "default": false
         },
         "smw_forceSet": {
             "type": "boolean",